This page is always under construction.

 She is back to running since she has learned of ways to avoid pain, and finished the Philly Half Marathon in 2011 and Philly Rock and Roll Half Marathon in 2012, and the Philly Marathon in 2013.
 She also enjoys yoga.
 Alas, kickboxing, which she really enjoyed, seemed to give her tennis elbow.

 We were married at a church on Peachtree Street in Atlanta, in May 1990.
-(Oh my, getting close to 25 years!)
+(Oh my, 25 years!)
 We tell Bryan that Georgia is his ancestral homeland.

-Bryan Redmond was born in May 1994.
-I can't believe he's 20!
-He's a junior at Boston U this year.
+Bryan Redmond (Comcast dropping customer web pages) was born in May 1994.
+I can't believe he's 21!
+He's a senior at Boston U this year.
 He is majoring in Economics and Human Geography, and minoring in African Studies.
 He looked forward to voting for years, and voted in the primary when he was 18 and less than a week.
 He sent his first letter to the president in spring 2006 (about NCLB) (he actually wrote one in 2004 but didn't send it).
 He suddenly took an interest in international football, most specifically the English Premeir League, but also Barcelona.
 We don't often see signs of his previous goal anymore - to rule the world.
 He is back to fencing, participating in the fencing club at BU.
 In the summer of 2013 he spent 6 weeks in Zanzibar and is minoring in African Studies.